Xunem/Coursera_test/README.md

-# Coursera_test
+# KnowledgeRepo
-test repo for coursera
-new test
-test test test
+Small app for organizing and sharing knowledge in groups.